WebAssembly/gc/proposals/gc/MVP-JS.md

 But what about the other direction: what if WebAssembly exports a `struct` type definition that uses a (structural) WebAssembly `ref` type?
-What is needed is a new Value Type object that enforces the weaker structural subtyping rules of the wasm static type system.
+What is needed is a new Value Type Object that enforces the weaker structural subtyping rules of the wasm static type system.

-Since the set of Value Type objects is open-ended, the WebAssembly JS API adds a new Value Type constructor function: `WebAssembly.ref(T)`.
-Using this, JS can create a suitable Type Definition object whose instances can be passed to the above `example3.wasm` because its fields are structurally typed:
+Since the set of Value Type Objects is open-ended, the WebAssembly JS API adds a new Value Type constructor function: `WebAssembly.ref(T)`.
+Using this, JS can create a suitable Type Definition Object whose instances can be passed to the above `example3.wasm` because its fields are structurally typed:

 ```js